IM-META: Influence Maximization Using Node Metadata in Networks With Unknown Topology: Experimental Evaluation

 \subsection{Experimental Results}

-Our empirical study in this subsection is designed to answer the following key research questions (RQs): \begin{itemize} \item[$RQ1$] What is the growth of subgraphs in the query process of \textsf{IM-META} in comparison to the benchmarks? \item[$RQ2$] What is the performance contribution of the network inference and query node selection modules? \item[$RQ3$] How much does the \textsf{IM-META} method improve the performance of IM in terms of the expected influence spread over the benchmark methods? \item[$RQ4$] How robust is \textsf{IM-META} in more challenging settings where a portion of node metadata are missing? \item[$RQ5$] What is the effect of model parameters on the performance of \textsf{IM-META}? \end{itemize}
+Our empirical study in this subsection is designed to answer the following key research questions (RQs): \begin{itemize} \item[$RQ1$] What is the growth of subgraphs in the query process of \textsf{IM-META} in comparison to the benchmarks? \item[$RQ2$] What is the performance contribution of the network inference and query node selection modules? \item[$RQ3$] How much does the \textsf{IM-META} method improve the performance of IM in terms of the expected influence spread over the benchmark methods? \item[$RQ4$] How robust is \textsf{IM-META} in more challenging settings where a portion of node metadata are missing? \item[$RQ5$] What is the effect of model parameters on the performance of \textsf{IM-META}? \item[$RQ6$] How scalable is \textsf{IM-META} with growing size of the networks? \end{itemize}